 Below is a detailed guide to what to do in London if you only have a day, in the order that makes the most sense in terms of getting around and minimizing transport.

 Ideally, you’ll start the day at opening time of the first attraction (between 9am and 10am, depending on the day of the week), and keep going until you’ve seen everything!

 History!
 If you like the TV show Game of Thrones (and who doesn’t?), then you’ll love the Tower of London.
 This place was home to so much plotting, scheming, death and betrayals that it almost makes George’s epic tale of Westeros seem pale in comparison.

 Queens, princes and archbishops died here, and history was literally made on the grass underfoot.

 Admittedly, there are less dragons in London.

 Expect to spend a least two hours here, exploring all there is to see, from the tower, to the execution block, to the crown jewels themselves.
-At the time of writing adult entry was in the region of £21, with full ticket pricing information here.
-It’s free for holders of the London Pass too.
+You can see full ticket pricing information here.
+It’s free for holders of the London Pass.